What to Expect in a Clinical Diagnostic Unit

 I want to bring clothes for my loved one.

-Please understand while a patient is in our PES unit, we do not accept personal items (i.e. cloths, books, toiletries).
-While staying in PES, please be assured your loved one will have all the items they need.
+Please understand while a patient is in our CDU, we do not accept personal items (i.e. cloths, books, toiletries).
+While staying in CDU, please be assured your loved one will have all the items they need.
 If your loved one is admitted into the hospital and assigned a room, you are welcome to bring clothes for your loved one.
 Please see our visitation guidelines.

 I have important information that you need to know about my loved one.